Wheel Balancer Buyer Guide

 For a more exact balancing we have the ranger universal lug bolt flange kit with caliper.
 It consists of focusing pin adapters to fit the majority of import and residential (as well as light truck) lug bolt patterns.
 They balance the wheel much more efficiently than just a simple cone can do itself.

 We offer a wide variety of wheel balancers ranging from manufacturers such as Corghi, Ranger, CEMB, Dannmar, Hofmann, Ranger and Tuxedo.
 We carry over 50 different model types which is proof that we do not take the business of wheel equilibrium lightly.
-If you wish to learn more about any of these companies or want to know more about how to select the right wheel balancer for your budget, contact JMC Automotive Equipment today.
+If you wish to learn more about any of these companies or want to know more about how to select the right wheel balancer for your budget, contact JMC Automotive Equipment today or call us up at 800-562-4791.